Molecular Microbiology Training Grant

 - Intensive research culminating in the doctoral dissertation

-Trainees who complete this program will become skilled in applying contemporary approaches to solve important problems in the microbiological sciences and in improving preventive and/or therapeutic intervention strategies.
+Trainees who complete the Molecular Microbiology Graduate Program will become skilled in applying contemporary approaches to solve important problems in the microbiological sciences and in improving preventive and/or therapeutic intervention strategies.